 You are also responsible for following the policies outlined in the BACJ Handbook, Academic Calendar, and University Catalog.
 If you ever have any questions or concerns about policies and procedures, please contact your academic advisor.

-If you have at least one year of experience in the criminal justice field, you may formally request a waiver of the internship requirement from the Program Director.
+If you have at least one year of professional, full-time work experience in the criminal justice field, you may formally request a waiver of the internship requirement from the Program Director.
 Previous internship and volunteer experience will not be considered.
 If approved, the credit hours for the major are filled with a CRJU elective course.
 Students requesting to waive the internship requirement should complete the below document and return it to Nora Scanlon.